tigerros/show-file-on-ireddit/README.md

 An extension that hides the default header/footer when visiting an `i.redd.it` or `preview.redd.it` page.
 Doing so improves the loading speed, removes trackers and fixes the broken zooming.

-This extension uses the `browser.webRequest.onBeforeSendHeaders.addListener` function to rewrite the HTTP `Accept` header to accept only images (not the HTML landing page) if the domain is `i.redd.it` or `preview.redd.it`.
+This extension uses the `browser.webRequest.onBeforeSendHeaders.addListener` function to delete the HTTP `Accept` header if the domain is `i.redd.it` or `preview.redd.it`.
+By default, the `Accept` header accepts HTML, and that HTML is the "wrapper" page.
+When it is deleted, only the raw image file is shown.

 ## Installation
 ### Chromium